mattmccormick/docs/rooof_optional_settings.md

 ##Contact Information
 ![](settings5.jpg)

 If you want Rooof to use different contact information than what is listed on the property website, fill in these fields.
+For example, if you have a separate 800 tracking number that you want to use for your Craigslist ads, enter it in the phone field.

 ---
 ##Other